10,000 Days – Post-apocalyptic snorefest.

 The ABCs of Death 2 – A rare sequel that is considerably better than the first film, even though it’s not that great itself.

-The Angriest Man in Brooklyn – Robin Williams’ last released film before his death.
+The Angriest Man in Brooklyn – Robin Williams’ (Hook, Good Morning Vietnam and Mrs Doubtfire) last released film before his death.
 It wasn’t good.

 The Black Waters of Echo’s Pond – Think Jumanji…but crap.